alexbecker/prompt-injection/paper.typ

 Prompt injection defenses have been developed which have reasonable success in the _indirect prompt injection_ setting, which assumes inputs are partitioned into trusted instructions and untrusted data.
-However, this assumption cannot hold in any situation where prior model outputs (which are tainted by untrusted input) are expected to provide instructions---which includes reasoning models, multi-turn conversations and agents.
+However, this assumption cannot hold in any situation where prior model outputs (which are tainted by untrusted input) are expected to provide instructions---which includes reasoning models, multi-turn conversations, and agents.
 These use cases require us to handle the more general problem of _direct prompt injection_, creating separate user and system roles and assuming that instructions from the user or from previous LLM output should be followed unless they conflict with instructions from the system role.
-Furthermore, many prompt injection defenses have historically assumed that prompt injection attacks obfuscate instructions that are objectively malicious, while agent authors expect to be able to enforce system policies (e.g. restrictions on spending money) which preclude actions that in other contexts may be desirable.
+Furthermore, many prompt injection defenses have historically assumed that prompt injections obfuscate instructions that are objectively malicious, while agent authors expect to be able to enforce system policies (e.g. restrictions on spending money) which preclude actions that in other contexts may be desirable.